r-gaia-cs/bc/novice/python/02-func.md

 <div class="">
+<p>Again,
-<p>Again, the difference is very small.
-It's still possible that our function is wrong, but it seems unlikely enough that we should probably get back to doing our analysis.
-We have one more task first, though: we should write some <a href="../../gloss.html#documentation">documentation</a> for our function to remind ourselves later what it's for and how to use it.</p>
+the difference is very small.
+It&#39;s still possible that our function is wrong, but it seems unlikely enough that we should probably get back to doing our analysis.
+We have one more task first, though: we should write some <a href="../../gloss.html#documentation">documentation</a> for our function to remind ourselves later what it&#39;s for and how to use it.</p>
 <p>The usual way to put documentation in software is to add <a href="../../gloss.html#comment">comments</a> like this:</p>
 </div>